microsoft/tilecode/manual.md

 # Load Screen and Navigation {#loadscreen}

-The load screen of TileWorld lets you select one of four games to program and play.
+The load screen of TileWorld lets you select one of four games to program and play:

+![load screen](pics/loadScreen.gif)

  All game assets (gameboard, images and code) are stored in the flash memory of your Arcade device, so your changes will remain even if you power the device off.
 All editing takes place via the tile paradigm: move the square-shaped cursor between adjacent tiles using the direction pad (dpad); select a tile using the **A** button to perform an action; the **B** button takes you back (to the menu of the current screen or to the previous screen).
 Assets are saved to flash whenever you transition between screens.

-![load screen](pics/loadScreen.gif)

-# Overview of TileWorld Screens {#gamehome}
+# Tour of TileWorld Screens {#gamehome}

 Let's take a quick tour through the various screens you can get to from the load screen.
 We load the game from slot #1, which takes us to the game's home screen, as shown below: